 Make this recipe lower FODMAP: Omit the garlic entirely.
 Cashews are generally not considered low FODMAP, but some people tolerate them okay in small amounts.
 You could also try using a smaller amount of sauce with each serving of this dish if you find it causes you gas or bloating.

 Make this recipe low acid/gastritis diet friendly: Omit the lemon juice, pepper and garlic cloves.

 Make this recipe low histamine: Omit the lemon juice and make sure to use fresh chicken.

 Make this recipe low oxalate: Swap out the roasted salted cashews for roasted salted sunflower seeds or pumpkin seeds.

 Make this recipe keto: Swap out the dairy free cheese and cashews for a classic homemade creamy alfredo sauce using heavy cream (or heavy whipping cream), cream cheese, mozzarella cheese, and/or parmesan cheese.
 Another killer option is blue cheese!
 Keto alfredo sauce is easy because all you have to do is leave out the flour.
 Just make sure you stick to low carb veggies if you’re adding any!

 Pro tips for this recipe:

-Make sure to use a high-powered blender or food processor for this low carb alfredo sauce: It can be hard to completely break down the cashews into a smooth sauce if you are using a lower quality, lower power unit.
-Also make sure to blend it on the highest setting for at least 2 to 3 minutes to get it as smooth as possible.
+Make sure to use a high-powered blender or food processor: It can be hard to completely break down the cashews into a smooth sauce if you are using a lower quality, lower power unit.
+Make sure to blend it on the highest setting for at least 2 to 3 minutes to get it as smooth as possible.